Revocable Living Trusts And Pour-Over Wills In Illinois

 Revocable living trusts also arrange for the distribution of your assets when you die.
 In this way, they serve the same purpose as wills, except with some important differences.
 Revocable living trusts are private, while wills are public knowledge.
 It also allows your heirs to avoid the often long process of probate.

 To speak with us about any estate planning issue, from pour-over wills to land trusts, contact our lawyers.
-Our main offices are in Wheeling, but our attorneys also meet with clients in our Libertyville office and Buffalo Grove Office.
+Our main offices are in Wheeling, but our attorneys also meet with clients in our Libertyville and Buffalo Grove offices.